You are here

 10. I am not admitted to practice in the District of Nebraska, but I need to make an appearance in a case.
 What are the requirements to appear?

 To be admitted pro hac vice, you must complete the Application for Admission Pro Hac Vice, located on our Forms page.
 Please note that the application must include a case number.
-In addition, you must submit a certificate of good standing OR the clerk of the highest court in the state in which you are admitted to practice must sign the application form.
 There is no fee to be admitted pro hac vice.
 See NEGenR 1.7(d) for additional information.

 To apply for full-time admission, you must complete the Application for Attorney Admission, located on our Forms page.
-In addition, you must submit a certificate of good standing OR the clerk of the highest court in any state in which you are admitted to practice or a member of the bar of this district must sign the application form.
-You must submit a $176.00 fee for full-time admission.
+You must submit a $181.00 fee for full-time admission.